Summary

 4) Organize pilots and/or working groups that focus on the implementation of rights for nature.

-The motion is deferred.
+The motion was deferred.

 Suggested Citation: